kirofint/telegraf_template/README.md

-# Step-by-step guide for installing and running the bot locally
+# Step-by-step guide for install and run the bot locally

 ## 1. Clone this repository
 ```